Workshop in the History of Material Texts

 • November 18.
 Simon Martin (Penn Museum), “Getting Stones to Speak: The Decipherment of Maya Script and What It Has to Tell Us”

 • November 25.
-Thomas Rainer (University of Zurich), “Polished Nails and Polished Parchment: Nægel-seax, Scraping Knives, and the Perfection of Writing in Insular and Carolingian Manuscripts”
+Thomas Rainer (University of Basel, Switzerland), “Polished Nails and Polished Parchment: Nægel-seax, Scraping Knives, and the Perfection of Writing in Insular and Carolingian Manuscripts”

 • December 2.
 Tim Hogue (University of Pennsylvania), “What Were the Ten Commandments Really Written On?
 A Catalogue of Ancient Levantine Material Texts”